 The first cases of hand-foot syndrome were diagnosed in people with leukemia receiving high doses of cytarabine.
 Other types of chemotherapy commonly associated with HFS include:

 The strength of your chemotherapy dose and how it’s administered affect your likelihood of getting HFS.
-You’re at greater risk of HFS if you receive high doses of chemotherapy on a continuous schedule.
+You’re at greater risk of HFS if you receive high doses of chemotherapy on a continuous schedule (over a long period).

 Advertisement

-The National Cancer Institute developed a grading system to classify HFS based on its seriousness.
-Your grade of HFS will affect how your healthcare provider chooses to treat or manage it.
+The U.S. National Cancer Institute developed a grading scale to classify HFS based on severity.
+The grade of HFS will affect how your healthcare provider decides how to treat or manage it.

 Your healthcare provider may stop chemotherapy, adjust your dose or switch to a different type of chemotherapy drug if you have severe symptoms that interfere with your quality of life.

-Sometimes, making these changes can make the cancer treatment less effective.
+Sometimes, making these changes can reduce the effectiveness of the cancer treatment.
 If this is the case (or if your symptoms are mild), your provider may recommend strategies for managing side effects.

 Most people with hand-foot syndrome can manage symptoms with lifestyle changes.
 You can soothe and manage symptoms if you: